WRITE A REVIEW

 Hair: Brunette, Wavy, Coarse

-After my hair color faded from using L'Oreal Superior Preference Paris Lumiere in Black Sapphire 2BL, I used Revlon ButterCream in Soft Black 11WN.
+After my hair color faded from using L'Oreal Superior Preference Paris Lumiere in Black Sapphire 2BL, I used Revlon Buttercream in Soft Black 11WN.
 According to haircolor.wikia.com, soft black hair is level 3.
-The color was a light black without having cool/blue tones to it.
+The color was a light black and neutral tone.
 I loved the color and my hair did not feel stripped or dry after dying.
-It took a while for the color to fade (all hair dyes fade after months of shampooing, using heating tools, etc.).
+It took a while for the color to fade (which is a plus for Revlon).
 Overall, my hair came out a pretty jet black and shiny.
 I recommend it.

 on 1/31/2015 6:49:00 PM